 An associated benchmark for the Fund is the Reference Portfolio as adopted by the Board and described in section 4.
-The benchmark return for the Reference Portfolio is the weighted average return on the benchmarks of its constituent parts (see Appendix Table A4).
+The benchmark return for the Reference Portfolio is the weighted average return on the benchmarks of its constituent parts (Appendix Table 1).